5 Myths About High School GPAs

 It can be hard to fact-check all of the information given to you.
 But don’t worry — our talented advisors at MEK Review have already looked into it!

-Here are five common (and dangerous!) misconceptions about grades in high school:
+Here are five common (and dangerous!) myths about high school GPAs:

 If a student earned good grades in middle school, they will do the same in high school.